datastructures-js/datastructures-js/README.md

 ```
 npm install -g grunt-cli
 ```
-create a branch with a name indication the fix/feature
+create a branch with a name indicatig the fix/feature
 ```
 git checkout -b fix-branch
 ```